HushPasswordManager/hush/README.md

 ![hush: do few things, and do them well](./assets/hush-logo.svg)

 # Hush
 Hush is a minimalistic password manager written in Rust.
+It aims to be as overambitious as is humanly possible.

 ## Goals of the Project
 There are four overarching goals for Hush.